kibook/s1kd-tools/tools/s1kd-validate/README.md

 -l
 Treat input as a list of object names to validate, rather than an object itself.

--v -q -D
+-v -q
-Set the verbosity of the output, verbose, quiet, and debug.
+Set the verbosity of the output, verbose or quiet.
 Verbose will explictly indicate success, rather than simply not displaying any errors.
 Quiet will not output anything.

 -X &lt;URI&gt;
 Exclude an XML namespace from the validation.
 Elements in the namespace specified by &lt;URI&gt; are ignored.